-Sometimes, your heating and cooling system may require that C-wire.
+In some cases, your heating and cooling system may require that C-wire.
 And here’s why.

 Why Your Nest Keeps Losing Power and Other Problems

-8 Common Nest Thermostat Problems
+8 Common Nest Thermostat Issues

-- Bad battery life.
+- Poor battery life.

-- Thermostat motion sensing won’t work.
+- Thermostat motion sensing won’t operate.

-- Your thermostat every now and then disconnects from Wi-Fi.
+- Your thermostat occasionally disconnects from Wi-Fi.

 - There is a delay notification on your Nest thermostat’s screen, along the lines of “heating is delayed for 2:30 minutes.”

-Our Professionals Can Fix Nest Thermostat Issues
+Our Specialists Can Fix Nest Thermostat Issues

 If you’ve gone through Nest thermostat troubleshooting by yourself but can’t solve the dilemma, a smart thermostat pro including one from Integrity AC & Heating LLC can provide support.
 We can determine the issue and add a C-wire, if necessary.